Fast community detection by SCORE: Main results

 in this paper.
-We impose thresholding in (\ref{DefinehatR}) mainly for technical convenience in the proof of Theorem \ref{thm:main}.
+We impose thresholding in (\ref{DefinehatR}) mainly for technical convenience in the proof of Theorem~\ref{teomain}.
 Numeric study in this paper suggests that no coordinate of $\hat{R}$ would be unduly large and so the thresholding procedure in (\ref{DefinehatR}) is rarely necessary.
-Last, provided that the largest $K$ eigenvalues are all simple, the vectors $\heta_k$ are uniquely determined, up to a factor of $\pm 1$.
-Correspondingly, all columns of $\hat{R}$ are uniquely determined, up to a factor of $\pm 1$; these factors do not affect the clustering results.
+Last, since $\heta_k$ are real-valued unit-norm eigenvectors, $1 \leq k \leq K$, so by basic algebra, provided that the largest $K$ eigenvalues are all simple, $\heta_k$ are uniquely determined, up to a factor of $\pm$1.
+Correspondingly, all columns of $\hat{R}$ are uniquely determined, up to a factor of $\pm$1; these factors do not affect the clustering results.

+\begin{rem*} In SCORE, we apply the $k$-means algorithm to the $n \times(K-1)$ matrix $\hat{R}^*$.
+When $K = 2$, the algorithm reduces to simple thresholding so the computational cost is relatively low.
+For larger $K$, the algorithm is NP hard.
+For numeric study, a conventional approach is to use some heuristic methods.
+In this paper, we use the build-in $k$-means package in MATLAB, which is one of such heuristic methods. \end{rem*}